KILTprotocol/docs/docs/develop/03_workshop/05_claimer/index.md

       ├─ createClaim.ts # creates a claim
       ├─ createPresentation.ts # creates a presentation for verifiers
-      ├─ generateCredential.ts # create the credential object that is sent to the attester for attestation └─ generateKeypairs.ts # create keypairs for the light DID
+      ├─ generateCredential.ts # create the credential object that is sent to the attester for attestation └─ generateKeypairs.ts # create keypairs for the DID
   ```

   </TabItem>